 Each of these steps 1.
 Observe/Assist, 2.
 Pre-competency and 3.
-Final competency is to be documented by a radiographer in the clinical setting or by the clinical coordinator.
-The oral component will be completed by a Baptist University Medical Radiography faculty member.
-The student also has didactic instruction and laboratory demonstration of the selected procedures.
-Once the student has the final competency check/off, s/he may perform the examination under indirect supervision.
+Final competency is to be documented by a radiographer in the clinical setting or by the clinical preceptor.
+The Competency check-off will be completed by the process dictated above after initiated by completion of the Competency check-off form by the student.
 Steps one and two may vary in the number of times necessary to perform prior to the final competency.
-The radiographer/instructor who is checking the student will determine this number.
-The steps should be demonstrated on a patient whenever possible.